akshat23rustagi/broken-link/README.md

 ## Usage

-After installing run from command line, using "node index.js <url of the webapge>
+After installing , to run from command line, use "node index.js <url of the webapge>"

 For example, node index.js http://www.google.com